appscode-cloud/docs/docs/platform/guides/license-management/troubleshoots.md

     }
   ```
   **Interpretation:**
   - `contract.id:` This field is crucial.
-If it displays `0`, it indicates that the license issued is a `1-month (30-day)` free `trial` license, automatically provided by KubeDB Platform because the cluster is not explicitly associated with any paid contract.
+If it displays `0`, it indicates that the license issued is a `1-month (30-day)` free `trial` license, automatically provided by AppsCode because the cluster is not explicitly associated with any paid contract.
 This is useful for initial testing.
 Each cluster is eligible for this free trial only once.
   - `contract.startTimestamp` and `contract.expiryTimestamp:` These fields define the validity period of the contract under which the license was issued.
   - `license:` This is the actual `Base64-encoded` license token.
-A valid token here confirms that the KubeDB Platform backend successfully issued a license.
+A valid token here confirms that the AppsCode backend successfully issued a license.
-  If the curl command fails (e.g., `connection refused`, `timeout`, `authentication` error), it indicates a network or authentication issue preventing the `license-proxyserver` from reaching the KubeDB Platform backend.
+  If the curl command fails (e.g., `connection refused`, `timeout`, `authentication` error), it indicates a network or authentication issue preventing the `license-proxyserver` from reaching the AppsCode backend.

 #### 5. Conclusion
-The KubeDB Platform License Management System delivers a `lightweight`, `in-cluster` authority for fast, reliable license validation in Kubernetes.
+The AppsCode License Management System delivers a `lightweight`, `in-cluster` authority for fast, reliable license validation in Kubernetes.
 Its `online` and `offline` modes accommodate both
 always-connected and isolated environments.
 It empowers customers with `self-service` capabilities for cluster association.

-For unresolved issues, email [support@appscode.com](mailto:support@appscode.com) or [platform-support@appscode.com](mailto:support@appscode.com), or file a ticket at [KubeDB Platform Contact](https://appscode.com/contact).
+For unresolved issues, email [support@appscode.com](mailto:support@appscode.com) or [platform-support@appscode.com](mailto:support@appscode.com), or file a ticket at [AppsCode Contact](https://appscode.com/contact).